 Computed Tomography (CT Scan)

-MemorialCare offers state–of–the–art CT scanners which enable our physicians to diagnose with exceptional confidence.
+MemorialCare Imaging Center offers state–of–the–art CT scanners which enable physicians to diagnose with exceptional confidence.

-Along with speedy and accurate test results, the patient experience is comfortable and quick.
+Along with speedy and accurate test results, the experience is comfortable and quick.

 How CT Scan Works

 Computer-axial tomography is a diagnostic tool which uses X-rays to generate detailed images of "slices" of the body.
-In a CT scan, the patient lies still on a table while the X-ray source and sensors/detectors rotate around the patient, and the table moves horizontally.
-Thus, X-ray data is collected from multiple angles.
-Computers process the X-ray data in order to generate detailed, composite images of the relevant “slices” of the body.
+In a CT scan, the patient lies still on a table that moves moves horizontally while the X-ray source and sensors rotate around the patient.
+X-ray data is collected from multiple angles and high-tech computers process the X-ray data in order to generate detailed, composite images of the relevant “slices” of the body.

 Types of CT Scans

 - Arthrogram / Arthrography (X-ray of the joints) – Evaluation of major joints: shoulder, elbow, wrist, hip, knee, ankle.

 - CT Biopsy